laravel/nova-docs/4.0/advanced/api.md

 ```

 :::tip No Authentication Needed

-The `releases` endpoint is a public API and does not require authentication.
+The `releases` endpoint is a public endpoint and does not require authentication.
 :::

 ### Sites